-It is commonly used by small boats.
-It is also used for wreck reef anchoring or recovering articles in the bottom of the sea.
+Commonly used by small boats.
+Can be used for wreck reef anchoring or recovering articles at the bottom of the sea.

 - Plow or Delta/CQR Anchors

-It is best for cruising boaters in weed, grass, sandy, rocky bottoms.
+Best for cruising boaters in weed, grass, sandy, and rocky bottoms.

 - Claw or Bruce Anchors